Configure a Linux Python app for Azure App Service

 • To disable running collectstatic when building Django apps, set the DISABLE_COLLECTSTATIC setting to true.

 • To run pre-build commands, set the PRE_BUILD_COMMAND setting to contain either a command, such as echo Pre-build command, or a path to a script file, relative to your project root, such as scripts/prebuild.sh.
-All commands must use relative paths to the project root folder.
+All commands must use paths that are relative the project root folder.

 • To run post-build commands, set the POST_BUILD_COMMAND setting to contain either a command, such as echo Post-build command, or a path to a script file, relative to your project root, such as scripts/postbuild.sh.
-All commands must use relative paths to the project root folder.
+All commands must use paths that are relative to the project root folder.

-For other settings that customize build automation, see Oryx configuration.
+For information about other settings that customize build automation, see Oryx configuration.

 For more information on how App Service runs and builds Python apps in Linux, see How Oryx detects and builds Python apps.